AdaptiveMotorControlLab/CEBRA-demos/README.rst

 notebook.
 By default we assume you have downloaded the data in the ``./data/`` directory in the repository root.

+For the **hippocampus dataset** the data is automatically downloaded when you call ``cebra.datasets.init()``.
+The default path is the ``./data`` folder in the repository root.
+It will be possible to automatically download the remaining datasets soon.

 For different paths, you can specify the ``CEBRA_DATADIR=...`` environment variable.
 You can do this by placing ``import os; os.environ['CEBRA_DATADIR'] = "path/to/your/data"`` at the